 Step 3: Choose an E-Commerce Platform

-This is another step that can cause a lot of indecision.
+This is another step that can cause a lot of indecision when you're trying to accept credit card payments online.
 There are a large number of available e-commerce solutions, and trying to compare them all side-by-side can be exhausting.
 Included features, ease of use, and scalability are all important factors, and you'll also need hosting for your e-commerce website.

 Step 4: Design Your Store and Configure Settings